cacamarica/shinkai-apps/docs/shinkai-tray-update-system.md

 They are uploaded to a R2 bucket in Cloudflare using the following structure:

-`shinkai-desktop/binaries/[development|production]/{arch}/{version}/*`
+`darvis-desktop/binaries/[development|production]/{arch}/{version}/*`

-IE: `shinkai-desktop/binaries/development/aarch64-apple-darwin/0.5.5/*`
+IE: `darvis-desktop/binaries/development/aarch64-apple-darwin/0.5.5/*`

 🔗 R2 Bucket DNS: https://download.shinkai.com

 ### Distribute

-At this point Shinkai Desktop is using the [default flow](https://tauri.app/v1/guides/distribution/updater#checking-for-updates) to deliver updates.
-It means when app start it fetches a JSON file from the R2 bucket `shinkai-desktop/binaries/development/updates.json` which allow the app determine if there is a new version to be installed for the current platform and where is the corresponding artifact.
+At this point DARVIS Desktop is using the [default flow](https://tauri.app/v1/guides/distribution/updater#checking-for-updates) to deliver updates.
+It means when app start it fetches a JSON file from the R2 bucket `darvis-desktop/binaries/development/updates.json` which allow the app determine if there is a new version to be installed for the current platform and where is the corresponding artifact.

 #### updates.json example
 ```json